Don Brennan (baseball)

-James Donald Brennan (December 2, 1903 – April 26, 1953) was a Major League Baseball pitcher who played from 1933 to 1937 with several teams.
+James Donald Brennan (December 2, 1903 – April 26, 1953) was an American Major League Baseball pitcher who played from 1933 to 1937 with several teams.
 He batted and threw right-handed.
 Brennan had a 21–12 record with a 4.19 earned run average over 397 innings pitched in 141 career games.
 In his final year, he pitched for the National League champion New York Giants against their crosstown rival New York Yankees, tossing 3 scoreless innings across 2 games in the 1937 World Series.

 Brennan was an alumnus of Georgetown University.